mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## What do you call a troublesome Canadian high schooler?
+A poutine.